A bird on the brink

 Why should we care?

 The southern black-throated finch is also a ‘flagship species’; a charismatic ambassador for threatened woodland communities across southern Queensland.
-By understanding what is causing its decline, we will also be helping many other species.
+By understanding its decline, we will also be helping many other species.

 How genomics can help

 Genomics is a powerful new weapon in the conservationist’s arsenal.
 Near-extinction leaves a footprint in a species’ DNA.
-By decoding this DNA footprint, we can tell which genes are affected, which in turn gives clues as to what is causing the decline.
-We can also estimate the population size, when the decline started, and whether there is any sign of recovery.
+By decoding this DNA footprint, we can tell which genes are affected, which in turn gives clues as to the extent and nature of the decline.
+This will tell me if the remaining birds have enough of this species’ original genes to thrive if habitat is restored.
+If not, then my results could be used to ‘reintroduce’ genes via future captive breeding and release programs.
+Changes in specific genes could also reveal unknown threats, e.g. pesticide poisoning.

 I am committed to working with the existing recovery effort to improve conservation outcomes for the southern black-throated finch, by providing sound scientific information on which to base interventions.
-Examples of interventions could include identifying areas of high genetic diversity for preservation priority, and assessing captive breeding programs.
+For example, interventions could include identifying areas of high genetic diversity for preservation priority.

-If we find genes that point to specific threats, we can also mitigate those threats.
+If we find genes that point to specific threats that may be compounding stress from habitat loss, we can also mitigate those threats.
 For example, a genomic study of the critically endangered Japanese crested ibis found changes in genes related to pesticide resistance, implicating pesticide use as a threat.

 How The Funds Will Be Used

-I want to sequence and compare the genomes of both the southern and the northern subspecies.
-Differences between these genomes should give vital insights as to why the southern subspecies is in so much trouble, but the northern subspecies is thriving.
-I will also compare the genomes of 100+ year old museum specimens (using sequencing techniques for ancient DNA), to those from current populations (using small blood samples collected recently from living birds).
+I will compare the genomes of 100+ year old museum specimens (using sequencing techniques for ancient DNA), to those from current populations (using small blood samples collected recently from living birds).
 This project uses pre-existing specimens and blood samples and will not result in harm to any additional birds.

 $100,000 covers all genome sequencing costs, including labour, fees, lab work, DNA extractions, analysis and interpretation, etc. Work will be conducted at the ANU's Research School of Biology and at the Western Sydney University.